Voter Communications Bulletin

 3. I have always voted in-person, but given the coronavirus, I want to know how I can get an absentee ballot?

 To request an absentee ballot, you must first complete an application.
 The application can be requested via phone (843) 255-6900, email (Vote.Beaufort [at] elections.sc.gov), or online at scvotes.gov.
-Currently, there are more than a dozen qualifying reasons for voting absentee, including being over 65 years of age, that you will be out of the area on Election Day, or that you will not be able to leave work to vote.
+Currently, any registered voter is eligible to vote absentee with the Covid-19 State of Emergency as the criteria.
+There are more than a dozen other qualifying reasons for voting absentee, including being over 65 years of age, that you will be out of the area on Election Day, or that you will not be able to leave work to vote.

 Complete and sign the application and return it to the Voter Registration office as soon as possible; the address is at the bottom right-hand corner of the application.
 Don’t forget to put a stamp on the envelope.
-A ballot will then be mailed to you around the first week of October.
-Return your ballot in the pre-paid return ballot envelope that is provided for you in your absentee package.
+A ballot will then be mailed to you beginning the first week of October.
+Return your ballot in the pre-paid return ballot envelope that is provided for you in your absentee package, or drop it off at one of the three Board of Voter Registration and Elections locations: Beaufort, Bluffton, or Hilton Head Island.
 Be sure to sign the voter's oath on the ballot and have your signature witnessed.
 Anyone can witness your signature.
 A notary is not necessary.
 You will NOT have to put a stamp on the return ballot envelope to mail your completed ballot.

 All ballots MUST BE RECEIVED BY THE VOTER REGISTRATION & ELECTION OFFICE NO LATER THAN 7 pm on Election Day (November 3 ).
 Apply now for an absentee ballot to ensure you have ample time to complete the absentee process and ensure that your ballot is counted.